If you want to learn how to open a coffee shop in Ohio, you’ve come to the right place!

 Why listen to our advice?
-We know the coffee business and the Ohio business environment!
+We know the coffee business and the Ohio business climate.
 An award-winning coffee roaster and coffee business consultant, Crimson Cup has been based in Columbus, Ohio since 1991.

-Owners of coffee shops in Ohio cities and towns – including Athens, Barberton, Berlin, Beverly, Bryan, Bucyrus, Castalia, Cedarville, Circleville, Columbus, Coshocton, Delaware, Edgerton, Englewood, Findlay, Greenville, Harrison, Hilliard, Hillsboro, Huron, Johnstown, Lima, Marietta, Millersburg, Millersport, Monroe, Newark, Niles, Norwalk, Piketon, Powell, Reynoldsburg, Shelby, Springfield, Urbana, Valley City, Wadworth, Wheelersburg, Willard, Wilmington and Yellow Springs – have learned how to open a coffee shop through our 7 Steps to Success coffee shop startup program.
+Owners of coffee shops in Ohio cities and towns – including Amherst, Athens, Barberton, Beverly, Bryan, Bucyrus, Canfield, Castalia, Cedarville, Cincinnati, Circleville, Columbus, Coshocton, Delaware, Eastgate, Edgerton, Fayetteville, Findlay, Greenville, Harrison, Hilliard, Hillsboro, Huron, Johnstown, Lima, Marietta, McArthur, Millersburg, Millersport, Monroe, Newark, Niles, Norwalk, Piketon, Powell, Reynoldsburg, Shelby, Springfield, Urbana, Valley City, Wadsworth, Wheelersburg, Willard, Wilmington, and Yellow Springs – have learned how to open a coffee shop through our 7 Steps to Success coffee shop startup program.

 Ohio is a Great State to Open a Coffee Shop!

-Ohio ranks 33rd in coffee shops per capita, according to a study by Zoma Sleep.
-The study counted 6,582 Ohioans for every coffee shop in the Buckeye state.
+At the same time, there are only three major coffee chain locations per 100,000 residents to serve the demand for quality coffee in Buckeye Country.
+The state ranks 33rd in coffee shops per capita, according to a study by Zoma Sleep.
+The study counted 6,582 Ohioans for every coffee shop.

 Considering that 62 percent of Americans drink an average of three cups of coffee per day, it’s safe to say there’s room for many more coffee shops in Ohio.